Mizutaki- Japanese Chicken Hot Pot (水炊き)

 • Kapp?
 YoshidaFukuoka | Tai (sea bream) ochazuke (marinated sashimi over rice with a tea broth)

 • Kobe BeefKobe | My first Kobe beef experience!
-A delicious 9 course meal of the highest grade Kobe Beef
+A delicious 9-course meal of the highest grade Kobe Beef

 Leave a Comment